stevencox/blackbalsam/README.md

 ![image](https://user-images.githubusercontent.com/306971/80292483-05426b00-8725-11ea-9ab3-0686c8a6c76a.png)

-[Blackbalsam](https://blackbalsam.renci.org/blackbalsam/hub/login) is an open source visualization and scalable computing environment providing access to COVID-19 data sets with an emphasis on analytics relating to North Carolina.
+[Blackbalsam](https://blackbalsam.renci.org/blackbalsam/hub/login) is an open source analytics and visualization environment providing access to COVID-19 data sets with an emphasis on analytics relating to North Carolina.

 ## Overview

-Blackbalsam provides flexible notebook computing through a JupyterHub interface featuring the ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
+Blackbalsam's JupyterHub interface features a notebook environment with extensive artificial intelligence, visualization, and scalable computing capabilities built in.
+It also features ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
 The prototype system runs at the [Renaissance Computing Institute](https://renci.org/) in an on premise cluster and it is cloud ready.
 Blackbalsam is open source under the MIT License.

 ![image](https://user-images.githubusercontent.com/306971/80296143-80684900-8746-11ea-9ad7-e2dc69d6d71f.png)